Registration is now open!

-You may already have a team in mind which is fine, but making its debut this year is the new Hull Games: Bonus Level Discord site.
-More news about this in the future but in short it is a place for us to communicate amongst each other about making games, whether you are an artist, programmer, or musician, or anything else really.
+You may already have a team in mind which is fine, but check out Hull Games: Bonus Level Discord site.
+In short it is a place for us to communicate amongst each other about making games, whether you are an artist, programmer, or musician, or anything else really.
 It is here:

 There is a room in there called ‘#looking for help’ where you may consider putting things like ‘looking for a digital artist/musician/programmer to join our team’ so we can properly integrate some amazing diverse skillset teams.

 Excellent question.
 On Wednesday 18th March at 1300 in Lecture Theatre Large in the Applied Science building.
 So I guess that you probably want to remember that as well.